cmcirilo/cirilofood_api/README.md

 # Cirilo Food - API

-Desenvolvido em Java 11 com Spring 2
+Developed in Java 11 with Spring 2

 ## Getting Started